Midblastula: Characteristics of the MBT

-Activation of Zygotic Gene Transcription
+Activation of zygotic gene transcription

 At this stage, the zygote starts producing its own mRNAs that are made from its own DNA, and no longer uses the maternal mRNA.
 This can also be called the maternal to zygotic transition.
 The maternal mRNAs are then degraded.
 Since the cells are now transcribing their own DNA, this stage is where expression of paternal genes is first observed.

-Cell Cycle Changes
+Cell cycle changes

 When the zygote begins to produce its own mRNA, the cell cycle begins to slow down and the G1 and G2 phases are added to the cell cycle.
 The addition of these phases allows the cell to have more time to proofread the new genetic material it is making to ensure there are no mutations.
 The asynchronous nature of the cell divisions is an important change that occurs during/after the MBT.

-Cell Motility
+Cell motility

 Timing of MBT

 The timing of MBT varies between different organisms.
 Zebrafish MBT occurs at cycle 10, but it occurs at cycle 13 in both Xenopus and Drosophila.
 Cells are thought to time the MBT by measuring the nucleocytoplasmic ratio, which is the ratio between the volume of the nucleus, which contains DNA, to the volume of cytosol.
 Evidence for this hypothesis comes from experiments showing that the timing of MBT can be sped up by adding extra DNA to make the nucleus larger, or by halving the amount of cytoplasm.
 The exact methods by which the cell achieves this control is unknown, but it is thought to involve proteins in the cytosol.

 In Drosophila, the zinc-finger transcription factor Zelda is bound to regulatory regions of genes expressed by the zygote, and in zebrafish, the homeodomain protein Pou5f3 (a paralog of mammalian POU5F1 (OCT4) has an analogous role.
 Without the function of these proteins MBT gene expression synchrony is disrupted, but particular mechanisms of coordinating the timing of gene expression are still unknown but being studied.